Cosmian/mse-cli/README.md

 $ mse-ctl login
 ```

-Then, download the [mse-app-demo](http://gitlab.cosmian.com/core/mse-app-demo) repository.
+Download the [mse-app-demo](http://gitlab.cosmian.com/core/mse-app-demo) repository.
 And go to the `helloworld` directory.

 You can find an example of `flask` application and a `mse.toml` configuration file.